7 Hot and Cold Drinks to Soothe a Sore Throat

 So that drinking enough water becomes a habit for you, carry a full bottle with you at all times.
 By always having access to water, you’ll feel the need to drink until it becomes a habit.

 2. Natural Fruit Juice

-Tea is always a good choice, due to its warmth.
-Plus, it can also relax your throat muscles.
-Depending on the herbs, it may also relieve your discomfort.
+Tea is always a good choice.
+This is because it’s warm and thus helps relax your throat muscles.
+Depending on the herbs you use, it may also relieve your discomfort.

 For this purpose, sage is an excellent choice because it’s a relaxing, anti-inflammatory herb that has everything you need to soothe a sore throat.

 4. Water with Honey and Lemon to Soothe a Sore Throat